 A family-oriented recreation area, the park boasts one of the area’s largest swimming facilities and a half-mile boardwalk through the pristine cypress hammock.
 From volleyball to pedal boat rentals, Hart Springs also offers a wide variety of amenities with the family in mind.
+A new splash park is also available for little ones to enjoy and cool off.
 Why not take advantage of our area, the largest concentration of fresh water springs on Earth?
 Contact: Hart Springs Park, 4240 SW 86th Ave., Bell, FL 32619 or call 1-352-463-3444.

 Otter Springs Park & Campground

 Experience 636 acres of natural Florida at Otter Springs Park & Campground.

 Our centerpiece, Otter Springs, is a second magnitude natural spring with an average temperature of 73 degrees and a flow of 10 million gallons of sparkling pure water daily.
 The spring creates a large clear pool and stream, which flows into the nearby Suwannee River.

 The serene setting is perfect for fishing, bird watching, hiking and other outdoor activities.